Updated: Jul 1

 - Underlying ability:

-This may seem a strange one to do but the tests here usually confirm that there is no reason why your child shouldn’t be able to learn at school.
-Sometimes it shows up an issue which may be related to them having epilepsy or possibly being on the autistic spectrum.
+This may seem a strange one to do but the tests here usually confirm that there is no reason why your child shouldn’t be able to learn at school, which is important to show.

 All children with a specific learning difficulty will have an issue with memory.
 These tests explore which areas of memory are affected.
 In Dyslexia, verbal memory is the key one which is affected, often with a good visual memory.